 Our infographic provides detailed information about the seven degrees of hearing loss and their characteristics.
-Hearing loss is measured in decibels and while people suffering from slight loss may experience problems with soft sounds, the ones that have a severe condition will be incapable of participating in social interactions and leading a life of full value.
+Hearing loss is measured in decibels and while people suffering from the slight loss may experience problems with soft sounds, the ones that have a severe condition will be incapable of participating in social interactions and leading a life of full value.

 Common Causes of Hearing Loss

-All seven degrees of hearing loss are caused by the same medical conditions, lifestyle factors and injuries.
+All seven degrees of hearing loss are caused by the same medical conditions, lifestyle factors, and injuries.

 Congenital hearing loss is the one experienced at birth.
 Acquired hearing loss is experienced by people who had normal hearing in the past.
-Acquired loss can be caused by ear infections, the use of medications that are toxic to the ear, measles, meningitis, flu, mumps, heavy injuries and exposure to significant levels of noise over a long period of time.
+Acquired loss can be caused by ear infections, the use of medications that are toxic to the ear, measles, meningitis, flu, mumps, heavy injuries, and exposure to significant levels of noise over a long period of time.